cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 Most in-built OM# classes have an associated editor, which opens by double-clicking the box.

-The editor allows to vizualize, and generally, to edit/modify the current value.
+The editor allows to visualize, and generally, to edit/modify the current value.

 <img src="objects_img/bpf-editor.png">